 Dr Sundara has been actively involved in food research for over 25 years.
 Before joining the University of Lincoln, he was a Group Leader for Confectionery at Nestle Product Technology Centre, York (Nestle PTC), responsible for developing and launching new products in various countries.
 Subsequently, he led the External Research Collaborations portfolio at Nestle PTC including the supervision of PhD studentships.
 He secured funding from BBSRC, EPSRC, and Innovate UK, and successfully managed multi-disciplinary projects.
-He has authored over 50 scientific papers and 6 patents, with an emphasis on chemistry and processing technology of fruit, vegetables, dairy, and chocolate products.School Staff List Make an Enquiry
+He has authored over 50 scientific papers and 6 patents, with an emphasis on chemistry and processing technology of fruit, vegetables, dairy, and chocolate products.Academic Staff List Make an Enquiry

 Situated just three miles north of Lincoln in a beautiful semi-rural setting, the University's Riseholme Park Campus is home to the Lincoln Institute for Agri-Food Technology, offering short courses in agriculture and agronomy alongside postgraduate and research programmes.

 The campus spans more than 200 hectares, incorporating woodlands, parkland, watercourses and grasslands.
 It features a working farm and a variety of heritage features, centred around the historic Grade II listed Riseholme Hall.

 The University's National Centre for Food Manufacturing (NCFM) is based in Holbeach, in south Lincolnshire.
 This food manufacturing technology hub provides specialist facilities and industry-standard equipment, including analytical laboratories with a test kitchen and sensory testing suite, a technician training centre and processing facilities.